billstclair/elm-port-funnel/DEVELOPERS-GUIDE.md

 ## Simple JavaScript install

 Copy one `.js` file into the `js/PortFunnel` directory, or wherever else they've decided to store them.
 If your module is named `MyModule`, that JS file should be named "`MyModule.js`.
 It should create NO top-level JS variables.
-When it loads, it must set `PortFunnel.modules[&lt;moduleName>].cmd` to a dispatch function of two args, `tag` and `args`, which returns a value to be sent back to the user, or `null` to not send anything.
+When it loads, it must set `PortFunnel.modules[<moduleName>].cmd` to a dispatch function of two args, `tag` and `args`, which returns a value to be sent back to the user, or `null` to not send anything.

 `PortFunnel.sub` is the user's subscription port.
 It has a `send` property, a function of one argument, which you may call to send a value in to that port.
 That value (and the return value of the dispatch function) must be of the form: